2023 Casco Bay Ecosystem Monitoring Report

 - In colder years, Atlantic herring is the most commonly caught fish, followed by Atlantic silverside.
 This relationship flips in warmer years.

-- There is clear evidence that warming ocean temperatures in the Gulf of Maine are adversely effecting cold-adapted native species, particularly Atlantic tomcod and Atlantic herring.
+- There is clear evidence that warming ocean temperatures in the Gulf of Maine are adversely affecting cold-adapted native species, particularly Atlantic tomcod and Atlantic herring.

 - We are tracking the recent appearance and increase in abundance of permit, crevalle jack, white mullet, and summer flounder in Casco Bay.
 These species are more commonly found in warmer regions to the South, but are now appearing in Casco Bay.